DemocracyClub/uk-election-ids/README.md

 ![License](https://img.shields.io/pypi/l/uk-election-ids.svg)
 ![Python Support](https://img.shields.io/pypi/pyversions/uk-election-ids.svg)

-Create Democracy Club Election Identifiers.
+Create and validate Democracy Club Election Identifiers.

 Democracy Club defines a specification for creating reproducible unique identifiers for elections in the UK.
 See our [reference definition](https://elections.democracyclub.org.uk/reference_definition).
 If you are interested in independently producing identifiers which are compatible with those produced by our [Every Election](https://elections.democracyclub.org.uk/) platform, this python package includes a builder object, slugging logic and validation rules for creating identifiers that conform to the spec.